-United Airlines Passenger Dragged from Plane Seeks Flight Records — Signaling Potential Lawsuit
+United Airlines Passenger Dragged from Plane Granted Flight Records — Signaling Potential Lawsuit

 The two-page “emergency bill of discovery” is signed by Dao’s attorney Thomas A Demetrio, on behalf of himself and attorneys Edward G. Willer and Stephen L. Golan.

 The document does not otherwise indicate when or if United or Chicago might expect a lawsuit from Dao.
 No suit has been filed.
+Demetrio said in a press conference Thursday that there will “probably” be a lawsuit filed.

 Attorneys for United and the city did not immediately respond in court to Dao’s filing.
+A United spokeswoman tells PEOPLE, “We cannot comment on pending litigation” and pointed to a Tuesday statement from CEO Oscar Munoz in which he said, in part, “No one should ever be mistreated this way. … We take full responsibility and we will work to make it right.”

-United did not immediately return messages seeking comment; representatives with the city of Chicago could not immediately be reached.
+Representatives with the city of Chicago could not immediately be reached.

-The videos of Dao’s removal from the plane have created a public relations nightmare for the airline, whose CEO, Oscar Munoz, offered repeated justifications before stating Wednesday on Good Morning America that he was “ashamed” by the incident.
+The videos of Dao’s removal from the plane have created a public relations nightmare for the airline, and Munoz appeared Wednesday on Good Morning America to say he was “ashamed” of the incident.

-Munoz vowed that this “would never happen again on a United Airlines flight.”
-In a statement Tuesday, he said, “No one should ever be mistreated this way. … We take full responsibility and we will work to make it right.”
+He vowed that this “would never happen again on a United Airlines flight.”
+(An earlier email he sent to employees on Monday drew backlash for faulting Dao as “disruptive and belligerent.”)

 Dao, a 69-year-old Kentucky doctor who said he needed to get to Louisville to see his patients the next morning, was among the paid and seated passengers on the flight who declined offers from the airline of up to $800 to surrender their seats to four United employees who were commuting to make a connection.